skrub-data/skrub/doc/end_to_end_pipeline.rst

 scikit-learn estimator, returns a pipeline combining this estimator with the appropriate preprocessing steps.
-These steps correspond to a :class:`TableVectorizer` that handles heterogeneous data and, depending on the capabilities of the final estimator, a missing value imputer.
+These steps correspond to a :class:`TableVectorizer` that handles heterogeneous data and, depending on the capabilities of the final estimator, a missing value imputer and/or a standard scaler.

 In the next section, we provide more details regarding the :class:`TableVectorizer` (:ref:`table_vectorizer`).
 The parameters of the :class:`TableVectorizer` are chosen